IUPUC also uses the Assessment and Learning in Knowledge Spaces (ALEKS) as a math placement tool.

 ALEKS Math Placement Score

 After your the initial assessment, you will see a detailed pie chart of your topic mastery called "MyPie."
 Choose "More Detailed Report" to see your percentage score.
-For your records, you can print your results and note the math courses you are eligible to take using this table.
-Print and bring this document with you to your advising session and/or registration.

-- If you're satisfired with your placement: Meeting the cut-off score for your courses is a great starting point, but it does not guarantee your academic success.
+- If you're satisfied with your placement: Meeting the cut-off score for your courses is a great starting point, but it does not guarantee your academic success.
 You are more likely to succeed if you are fully proficient in the skills corresponding to your "MyPie" wedges.
 Using the learning modules will make you more likely to succeed, saving you time, money, and ensuring long-term academic success.

 - If you're not satisfied with your placement: Use the online learning modules to review the skills corresponding to your "MyPie" wedges.
 The modules are a great way to refresh and practice skills related to math topics you've previously studied but need to brush up on.
 If most of the topics seem like new material, however, register for the course you placed into to learn those topics in the classroom.